jetaggart/meil/secure_message/README.md

 Default is that user information is persisted in an ActiveRecord `SecureMessage::UserPersistence` table: `user_persistences`

-Local user(s) will can have their private keys persisted too.
+Local user(s) will have their private keys persisted too.